Documentation

 : encloses HDL sources for simulation and FPGA implementation of the PTRNG,remote

-: include scripts for remote control the OpenTRNG hardware target from a PC.
+: include scripts for remote controlling the OpenTRNG hardware target from a PC.

 Prerequisites

-In order to fully take benefit of OpenTRNG, you will need: Python 3, an HDL simulator and an hardware tool-suite (for FPGA or ASIC).
+To take full advantage of OpenTRNG, you will need: Python 3, an HDL simulator, and a hardware toolchain (for FPGA or ASIC).
+Running on Ubuntu Linux is recommended, though it is compatible with other Linux distributions as well as Windows.

 Python